 Once you get approved for any of these vendor accounts and use your initial credit, it typically reports to the business bureaus within 30-90 days.
 Once you have five accounts reported you can then start to get approved for store business credit cards.

-In the consumer credit world, the credit reporting agencies are governed by a law known as the Fair Credit Reporting Act.
+In the consumer credit world, the Fair Credit Reporting Act governs the credit reporting agencies.
 This law dictates how the credit bureaus must handle consumer disputes of inaccurate information.

 But in the business world there is no FCRA, or any other law that stipulates how credit disputes are to be handled.
-As a result, there’s no formal process to dispute information that might be seen as inaccurate on your business credit reports, or at least not one that’s governed by any Federal law.
+As a result, there’s no formal process to dispute information that might be seen as inaccurate on your business credit reports.
+Or at least not one which any Federal law governs.
 As a result many business owners feel lost, like there’s nothing they can do to repair damage they find on their report.

 Entreprenuer.com reports that 90% of business owners know nothing about business credit.
 This means most business owners are not actively working on building business credit with positive paid-as-agreed accounts.
 When this happens even one minor negative reported item can have a big adverse impact on their credit score with no positive reported credit to offset the damage.
 This is one of the many reasons that all entrepreneurs should actively work on building their business credit.

-But if you do find items on your business reports that might be inaccurate and are negatively hurting your scores and you want to dispute them, there is a way you can do this with all three reporting agencies.
+If you find items on your business reports that might be inaccurate and are negatively hurting your scores, you should want to dispute them.
+You can do so with all three reporting agencies.

 When sending a debt validation request, your request must be sent to the creditor in writing.
 Also insure you dispute the debt with the credit reporting agencies if the creditor doesn’t respond to your request.
 If no response is received within 30 days of mailing the letter directly to the creditor, then you should then dispute the account with the business credit reporting agencies.